nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/discover-nuxeo-platform-apis/using-workflows.md

 The contract validation workflow follows the following steps:

-1. When the workflow starts, the contract state changes to the&nbsp;`approval` and the system verifies that the amount property is filled in.
+1. When the workflow starts, the contract state changes to &nbsp;`approval` and the system verifies that the amount property is filled in.
 If not, the workflow initiator must fill it in.
 2. A manager reviews the contract to approve it.
-If they reject it, the workflow initiator must fix it.
+If he rejects it, the workflow initiator must fix it.
 3. When the manager approves the contract, the state changes to&nbsp;`running`.

 ## Starting the Workflow